 The first module examines how properties of the initial population alter a population's dynamics.
-Six vials of equal size need to be prepared for this investigation, each containing equal amounts of a food substance; we recommend using 25×95 mm vials and moist yellow corn meal.
-After the food has set, each vial should be labeled with a letter (A-F) for identification throughout the investigation.
+Six equal sized vials need to be prepared for this investigation, each containing equal amounts of food substance.
+We recommend using 25 x 95 mm vials and moist yellow corn meal for the food substance.
+After the food has set, each vial should be labeled with a letter (i.e., A through F) for identification throughout the investigation.
 It is recommended that students prepare their own vials with careful guidance from the teacher.
-After each vial has been sealed with a cotton ball, the apparatus is prepared for fly occupancy.
+After procuring a cotton ball to seal each vial, the apparatus is prepared for fly occupancy.